 Every company should have an idea of where they want to end up.
 Many have the goal of being bought out by another.
 Some wish to build their own and expand until they can go public or make an initial public offering (IPO).
 Yet others may have a vision for merging with one another and forming a symbiotic relationship.

 Depending on the product and the company, the exit strategy can change.
 As an investor, your ideas of what should happen may differ from the founders.
 It’s essential to be aligned because the exit strategy can alter the steps leading up to it.
 The entire execution plan can change.

 So, ask about the exit, why they think it’s best, and how they plan to get there.

 Investing in startups is exciting but also risky.
 Know which questions to ask to make the most informed decision possible and manage your expectations.

 Spend time with the startup and its founders, and do your due diligence on the industry involved.
 The more informed you are, the better you’ll be able to negotiate and understand the process.

 Diversifying your portfolio by investing in startups can expose you to high growth potential.
-However, understand that many startups fail, only a few achieve success and even fewer do so quickly.
+However, understand that many startups fail, only a few succeed and even fewer do so quickly.
 It’s important to remember that investing in startups is a long game that can be very fruitful or not at all.
-Regardless, by getting involved early, you are taking a chance on the future and people and learning something new and unique every day.
+Regardless, by getting involved early, you are taking a chance on the future and people and learning something new and unique everyday.
 That is worth the investment.

 Featured image courtesy of unsplash.